marsf/swiper.js/README.md

 # Swiper.js

-A javascript library for the swipe detection of touch screen.
+A javascript library for the swipe/flick detection of touch screen.

-Current version is 0.2.5.
+Current version is 0.3.

 ## Functions